ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 This mod is designed around single player, and it makes the game easier.

-Guns are more distinct and allow for more playstyles.
+Guns are more distinct and give you more ways to play.

+Early unlock guns have more variety, and later unlocks offer more options against armor.

+Costs are reblanced to better reflect gun power, and DPS and time-to-kill increase more linearly.

 Ultimates are buffed to better match the utlity of Sniper Support.

-Unlocks are reworked.
-Early guns have reduced costs, costs better reflect gun power, and DPS & TTK (time to kill) increase more linearly.

-Changes gives benefits regardless of your skill level and progression.
+Changes give benefits regardless of your skill level and progression.

 ### Notes

-- Changes are based on what feels fun, not real world gun stats (eg. larger Garand clip).
+- This mod is made to be fun, not real world gun stats. (eg, the Garand can't really hold 10 rounds!)
 - Gun sprites for altered guns are unchanged.
 New sprite work is welcome (see end of description).

+### Abbreviations

+- DPS = Damage per second
+- AP = Armor Penetration (0-5).
+Aimed Shots have 5 AP, Recon's CBJ has 4, and all other AP guns have 3.
-- "STK" = Shots to kill non-armored enemies.
+- STK = Shots to kill non-armored enemies.

 ## Progress